S-4867

 Plain Language

-High-risk AI systems must comply with the ethical use and transparency requirements already established under P.L.2023, c.266 (the New Jersey AI transparency law, codified at C.56:8-166.4 et seq.).
-This provision creates no new obligation — it confirms the applicability of existing law to high-risk AI systems covered by this act.
+High-risk AI systems must comply with existing ethical use and transparency requirements under New Jersey's P.L.2023, c.266 (the AI transparency provisions at C.56:8-166.4 et seq.).
+This is a cross-reference to existing law, not a new standalone obligation created by this act.

 Statutory Text